Monarchies in the Americas: Kingdom of Mosquitia

 Contacts with pirates (French, Dutch and British) and Africans (seeking refuge to escape slavery) began in the 17th century.
 In 1629, English Puritans established on Providence Island, what they called New Westminster, the Providence Company.
 From dealing with British merchants and settlers, the Miskitu people obtain non-traditional products and firearms, which became a new cultural needs.
 This was also the time when the Kingdom start to gain its popularity.

 The Kingdom of Mosquitia became a stronger force against the Spanish when the Miskitu King Edward I, signed a Treaty of Friendship and Alliance with King George II of Great Britain, accepting military protection and the English common law except when English law was in conflict with existing Miskitu customs, culture and traditions.

-At the cessation of the American Revolutionary War, King George III of the United Kingdom, via the Convention of London, also known as the Anglo-Spanish Convention, was an agreement negotiated between the Kingdom of Great Britain and the Kingdom of Spain concerning the status of British settlements within the territory of Central America.
+At the cessation of the American Revolutionary War, King George III, via the Convention of London, also known as the Anglo-Spanish Convention, was an agreement negotiated between the Kingdom of Great Britain and the Kingdom of Spain concerning the status of British settlements within the territory of Central America.
 It was signed on 14 July 1786.
 Britain agreed to evacuate all British settlements from Mosquitia.
 In exchange, Spain agreed to expand the territory available to British loggers on the Yucatán Peninsula, and allowed them to cut mahogany and other hardwoods.
 Over the opposition of Mosquitia settler, the agreement was implemented, and the British evacuated more than 2,000 people.
 Most of them went to Belize, but others were relocated to Jamaica, Grand Cayman and Roatan.

-However, Great Britain continued their relationship with the Mosquitian Kingdom and its government, whereby they interfered for the next 150 years into Moskitia international affairs at the expense of the sovereignty of the Mosquitian Kingdom.